Self-Similar Fractals and Arithmetic Dynamics: Diophantine approximation by fractals

-\begin{rmk} Assuming that points of $F$ are defined over some number-field implies that there are only finitely many points in $F$ of bounded height for any given bound. \end{rmk}
+\textbf{Proof (Theorem).} If we assume that points of $F$ and similarity maps are defined over some number-field, Roth's theorem implies that the assumption of theorem is true for any $\delta_0>2$.
+All such examples are forward orbits of finitely many height increasing self-similarities.
+The same is true for finitely generated field of characteristic zero by a result of Lang [Lan] generalizing Roth's theorem and height defined by Moriwaki [Mor].$\square$

-The previous result could not hold true for general fractals in $V(\bar {K})$.
+\begin{rmk} The conditions of thereom could not hold true for general fractals in $V(\bar {K})$.
 For example, torsion points of an abelian variety are dense in complex topology, and have vanishing height.
-Therefore, our fractal analogue of Roth's theorem could not hold in this case.
+Therefore, our fractal analogue of Roth's theorem could not hold in this case. \end{rmk}

-Let us state a more precise version of our main theorems.
+Let us state a more precise version of our version of Siegel's theorem.

-\begin{thm}(Fractal version of Siegel's theorem on integral points) Fix a number-field $K$.
-Let $V$ be a smooth affine algebraic variety defined over $K$ with smooth projectivization $\bar V$ and let $L$ be an ample line-bundle on $\bar V$.
+\begin{thm}(Fractal version of Siegel's theorem on integral points) Fix a finitely generated field of characteristic zero $K$.
+Let $V$ be a smooth affine algebraic variety defined over $K$ with smooth projectivization $\bar V$ and let $L$ be an very ample line-bundle on $\bar V$.
 Denote the arithmetic height function associated to the line-bundle $L$ by $h_L$.
-Suppose $F\subset V({\bar K})$ is an fractal subset with respect to finitely many height-increasing polynomial self-endomorphisms $\phi_i:V\to V$ defined over $K$ such that for all $i$ we have
+Suppose $F\subset V({K})$ is a fractal subset with respect to finitely many height-increasing polynomial self-endomorphisms $\phi_i:V\to V$ defined over $K$ such that for all $i$ we have

+where $m_i>1$.
+One could also replace this assumption with norm analogue.
+For any affine hyperbolic algebraic curve $X$ embedded in $V$ defined over $K$ we have $X(K)\cap F$ is a finite set. \end{thm}